chemeng444/chemeng444.github.io/ASE/Getting_Started/README.md

 qn.run(fmax=0.05)                               #until max force<=0.05 eV/AA
 ```

 The `logfile=` argument is optional.
 If it's not specified, then the output will be written to the system output, e.g. `myjob.out`.
+If it is specified, then the output for the optimization will be written to `name+'.log'`, e.g. `Pt111.log`.
 You should see the following results:

 ```bash
 BFGSLineSearch:   0[  0]  12:50:46   -28144.460970       1.7496